-information on medicinal products or on the channels through which this information may be disseminated made available.
+that certain information activities are not covered by the rules on advertising, without providing for a harmonised framework on the contents and the quality of non promotional information on medicinal products or on the channels through which this information may be disseminated made available.

-- On the basis of Article 88a of Directive 2001/83/EC, on 20 December 2007 the Commission submitted a Communication to the European Parliament and the Council on a "Report on current practices with regard to the provision of information to patients on medicinal products" The report concludes that Member States have adopted divergent rules and practices with regard to the provision of information, resulting in a situation where patients and the public at large have unequal access to information on medicinal products.
+- (3) On the basis of Article 88a of Directive 2001/83/EC, on 20 December 2007 the Commission submitted a Communication to the European Parliament and the Council on a "Report on current practices with regard to the provision of information to patients on medicinal products"6.
+The report concludes that Member States have adopted divergent rules and practices with regard to the provision of information, resulting in a situation where patients and the public at large have unequal access to information on medicinal products.
 Such unjustifiable inequalities in accessing information that is publicly available in other Member States should be redressed. - (4) Experience gained from the application of the current legal framework has also shown that certain restrictions on the possibilities of pharmaceutical companies to provide information result from the fact that the distinction between the notions of advertising and information is not interpreted consistently across the Community Union, and that this has also given rise to situations where the general public is exposed to disguised advertising.
 As a result, citizens in certain Member States may be denied the right to have access, in their own language, to high-quality, non-promotional information on medicinal products.
 The distinction between advertising and information should be clarified in order to be interpreted uniformly across all Member States so as to ensure patient safety. - (5) Those disparities in the interpretation of the Community Union rules on advertising, and between national provisions on information have a negative impact on the uniform application of Union Community rules on advertising, and on the effectiveness of the provisions on product information contained in the summary of products characteristics and the package leaflet.
 Although those rules are fully harmonised to ensure the same level of protection of public health across the Community Union, this objective is undermined if widely divergent national rules on the dissemination making available of such key information are allowed. - (6) The different national measures are also likely to have an impact on the proper functioning of the internal market for medicinal products, as the possibility for marketing authorisation holders to disseminate make available information on medicinal products is not the same across Member States, while information disseminated made available in one Member State is likely to have effects in other Member States.
 This impact will be greater in the case of medicinal products whose product information (summary of product characteristics and package leaflet) is harmonised at Community Union level.
 This includes medicinal products authorised by the Member States under the mutual recognition framework of Chapter IV of Title III of Directive 2001/83/EC. - (7) In the light of the above and taking into account technological progress with regard to modern communication tools and the fact that patients throughout the European Union have become increasingly active as regards healthcare, it is necessary to amend the existing legislation in order to reduce differences in access to information and to allow for the availability of good-quality, objective, reliable and non promotional information on medicinal products by placing emphasis on the rights and interests of patients.
 Patients should have the right to easily access certain information such as the summary of the product characteristics, the package leaflet and the assessment report.

-5 COM(2007) 862 final.
+6 COM(2007) 862 final.